microsoft/DefinitelyTyped-tools/README.md

 pnpm test packages/utils
 ```

+### Publishing/deploying

+[types-publisher](./packages/publisher) runs in [GitHub Actions](./.github/workflows/publish-packages.yml) using all monorepo packages built from source on `master`.

+The public packages are published to npm using [changesets](https://github.com/changesets/changesets).
+When making changes to any publishable package, run `pnpm changeset` (ideally as part of the related feature PR) to mark the changed packages for eventual version bumping and release.
+When that PR is merged, another PR will be automatically opened (or updated) updating package versions and CHANGELOGs.
+What _that_ PR is merged, a [workflow](./.github/workflows/version-or-publish.yml) will publish the changed packages to npm.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.